 Help Me Get Ready For My Child’s First Cell Phone

 When you put all these together, it’s easy to see why this is such a source of stress for families.
 Do you wish there was a course on this?
-After years of research and talking with families, I’ve created a cell phone boot camp for parents to help parents get ready for this milestone.
-Super excited to be offering this for the first time this summer.
-Because so many parents have asked how to tell if their child is ready for a smartphone, or how to plan for the early weeks and months of a kid with a new smartphone, I am teaching an online class this summer for families who are getting their child a phone this year, or are in the first year with a phone and want to decrease conflicts and improve family communication about the phone.
+After years of research and talking with families, I’ve created a Phonewise Bootcamp for Parents to help parents get ready for this milestone.
+This online class is self-paced, and chock full of videos, interactive exercises and more.
+The class is perfect for parents who are considering getting their child a phone soon, or are in the first year with a phone and want to decrease conflicts and improve family communication about the phone.

 (Click the link below for more information or to register for course.)